asyncapi/website/markdown/docs/concepts/message.md

 ```

-The diagram above illustrates the sender application that transmits a message to the receiver application.
+The diagram above illustrates how a sender application transmits a message through a channel to a receiver application, demonstrating the basic flow of message-based communication.

 ## Messages vs Events
 A **message** conveys information between applications, while an **event** is a message that provides details of something that has already occurred.
 A crucial aspect to note is that depending on the type of information a message carries, it can either be an event, query, or command.
 Check the diagram below.